raul23/Darth-Vader-RPi/docs/change_default_settings.rst

 And set the setting `quiet`_ or `verbose`_ to *true*.

-When running the script as ``verbose``, all messages with log level at least *DEBUG* will be displayed and when there is an exception, the traceback will be shown.
+When running the script as ``verbose``, the logging level is set to *DEBUG*.
+Thus, all messages will be displayed and when there is an exception, the traceback will be shown.

 On the other hand, when running the script as ``quiet``, nothing will be printed to the terminal, not even error messages.
 However, you will still be